nathanielBellamy/rustby/README.md

   - compare Ruby and Rust performance using [Benchmarker](https://github.com/nathanielBellamy/rustby/blob/main/lib/services/benchmarker.rb#L8)
 - Fallback on Ruby
   - worst case, it's Ruby
   - wrap your Rust code in a default Ruby implimentation using [Fallbacker](https://github.com/nathanielBellamy/rustby/blob/main/lib/services/fallbacker.rb#L8)

-### why 🦀rustby🐝
+### motivation

+- Ruby wins in development speed
+- Rust wins in computational speed
-- the safety of Ruby
+- Build day-to-day in Ruby
-- the speed of Rust when you need it
+- Use the speed of Rust when you need it

 ### to run:

 - `rake --tasks`
+- `rake main`
 - `rake build:main`
   - bundle gems and build rust
 - `rake spec:run`